trzhang0116/VLM4Atari/README.md

 # VLMRL

-Efficient fine-tuning VLMs on Atari
+Efficient fine-tuning of VLMs on Atari